DhruvVarshney10/131-Team11/meetings.md

 Team Updates:

-All just tested the website looked for any possible errors, worked on the final bug fixes and making ready to submit.
+All just tested the website looked for any possible errors, worked on the final bug fixes and making it ready to submit.